maxplanck-ie/TheWhoTheWhatTheHuh/README.md

     * If the directories already exist then an error is produced.
 This is to ensure that nothing is inadvertently over-written!
     * Only projects starting with the letters "A" or "C" will be distributed.
 Those starting with "A" are distributed to the groups and those with "C" to Andreas (`[Paths]->DEEPDir`).
     * Projects starting with "B" are uploaded to the F\*EX server and an email with the link sent to "Uni"->"default" or "Uni"->"Schuele".
 The latter only occurs for DEEP data from the Scheule group.
+    * Projects starting with "A" are linked into Galaxy, if and only if the associated group has a data library with a "sequencing data" folder.
   10. A summary email is produced (largely by parsing `Stats/DemultiplexingStats.xml`) and sent to the email addresses specified via `[Email]`->`finishedTo`.
     * Note the other options under `[Email]`, which specify the host name of the outgoing email server and the outgoing email address.
   11. A file named `fastq.made` is produced in `[Paths]`->`outputDir`/`runID`/.